creamakerspace/website/content/classes/3d-modeling.md

 +++

-Ready to move beyond finding 3D models and start making them yourself?
+Ready to move beyond finding models for 3D printing and start making them yourself?
 This class will introduce you to the basic concepts and tools for 3D modeling with OnShape.

 <!-- more -->